The Abrahamic and Mosaic Covenants Are Subsections of the Torah Covenant (or the Old Covenant)

 What do we mean by the term covenant in a biblical sense of the word?
-The Hebrew word for covenant is the word b’rit (Strong’s H1285) meaning an agreement (which binds two parties together), league, alliance, pledge, constitution.
-The Theological Wordbook of the Old Testament (TWOT) says of the word b’rit: “between nations: a treaty, alliance of friendship; between individuals: a pledge or agreement; with obligation between a monarch and subjects: a constitution; between Elohim and man: a covenant accompanied by signs, sacrifices, and a solemn oath that sealed the relationship with promises of blessing for keeping the covenant and curses for breaking it” (vol. 1, p.
+The Hebrew word for covenant is the word b’rit (Strong’s H1285) which is “an agreement (which binds two parties together), league, alliance, pledge, constitution.”
+The Theological Wordbook of the Old Testament (TWOT) defines the Hebrew word b’rit as: “between nations: a treaty, alliance of friendship; between individuals: a pledge or agreement; with obligation between a monarch and subjects: a constitution; between Elohim and man: a covenant accompanied by signs, sacrifices, and a solemn oath that sealed the relationship with promises of blessing for keeping the covenant and curses for breaking it” (vol. 1, p.
 128).
 “Apart from blood ties the covenant was the way people of the ancient world formed wider relationships with each other” (Ibid. p.
 129).

 YHVH is not a dictator.
 He has never tried to cram his laws and covenants down man’s throat.
 He allows man the freedom to choose to enter into covenantal relationship with him or not; for man to be reconciled to him into a loving relationship or not.
 He asks men to choose whom they will follow:

 Deuteronomy 30:19, I call heaven and earth to record this day against you, that I have set before you life and death, blessing and cursing: therefore choose life, that both thou and thy seed may live.

 Joshua 24:15, And if it seem evil unto you to serve YHVH, choose you this day whom ye will serve; whether the gods which your fathers served that were on the other side of the flood, or the gods of the Amorites, in whose land ye dwell: but as for me and my house, we will serve YHVH.